-In the above equation, T_a is taken as the mean air temperature over the subwatershed as computed by Alpine3D, and the smoothing coefficient τ{HSPF} (s) and the temperature offset D{HSPF} (K) can be freely specified by the user.
-This equation is solved in StreamFlow using a second order Crank-Nicholson scheme.
+In the above equation, T_a is taken as the mean air temperature over the subwatershed as computed by Alpine3D, and the smoothing coefficient $\tau{\rm HSPF}$ (s) and the temperature offset $D{\rm HSPF}$ (K) can be freely specified by the user.
+This equation is solved in StreamFlow using a second-order Crank-Nicolson scheme.

 Finally, the third technique for estimating the temperature of the subsurface flux relies on the assumption that infiltrated water is in thermal equilibrium with the surrounding soil matrix.
-As such, T{subw} can be considered to have the same value as the local soil temperature T{soil} averaged between the soil surface and a given depth z{d} (m).
-In practice, T{subw} is determined at any point along the stream network by identifying the cell of the Alpine3D mesh in which it is located, and then averaging the soil temperature values computed by Alpine3D in this cell down to depth z{d} .
-We consider this approach for computing the subsurface flux temperature to be more physically-based than the first two presented above.
+As such, T{subw} can be considered to have the same value as the local soil temperature $T{\rm soil}$ averaged between the soil surface and a given depth z_d (m).
+In practice, T{subw} is determined at any point along the stream network by identifying the cell of the Alpine3D mesh in which it is located, and then averaging the soil temperature values computed by Alpine3D in this cell down to depth z_d .
+We consider this approach for computing the subsurface flux temperature to be more physically based than the first two presented above.
 As such, we expect this method to provide better results, except in streams dominated by deep groundwater contributions, since it is less able than the other two methods to simulate an almost constant subsurface flux temperature over the year.

-2.2 Stream network modeling
+2.2 Stream network modelling

 As mentioned above, the computation of discharge and temperature within the stream network is based on the subdivision of the latter into reaches.
 Each reach is uniquely associated with its corresponding subwatershed and is automatically identified by TauDEM based on a geomorphological analysis of the DEM.
-The stream reaches can be modeled in StreamFlow using two different approaches (see Fig. 2):
+The stream reaches can be modelled in StreamFlow using two different approaches (see Fig. 2):

-(a) A lumped approach, in which each reach is treated as a single entity whose mean water depth, outlet discharge and temperature are to be computed.
-This method was already implemented by Comola et al. (2015) in the first version of

-StreamFlow.
-In this approach, each reach collects the subsurface water flux originating from its associated subwatershed as a whole - no spatial discretization is performed.

-- (b) A discretized approach, which subdivides each reach into smaller spatial units referred to as cells in the following.
+- a.
+The first is a lumped approach, in which each reach is treated as a single entity whose mean water depth, outlet discharge and temperature are to be computed.
+This method was already implemented by Comola et al. (2015) in the first version of StreamFlow.
+In this approach, each reach collects the subsurface water flux originating from its associated subwatershed as a whole; no spatial discretization is performed. - b.
+The second is a discretized approach, which subdivides each reach into smaller spatial units referred to as "cells" in the following.
 The cells are delineated using the grid pattern of the DEM used by TauDEM to identify the subwatersheds and the stream network (see Fig. 2); as a consequence, all cells do not have the same length within a single reach.
 This discretization method provides higher spatial resolution than the lumped approach and supports more advanced techniques for water and temperature routing (e.g. the resolution of the shallow water equations).
-In this approach, the water flowing out of each subwatershed is transferred to the cells of its corresponding stream reach, proportionally to the specific drainage area of each cell. - The different methods available in StreamFlow for in-stream routing of water and energy are described below.
+In this approach, the water flowing out of each subwatershed is transferred to the cells of its corresponding stream reach, proportionally to the specific drainage area of each cell.

+The different methods available in StreamFlow for instream routing of water and energy are described below.